pavan98765/Auto-WCEBleedGen/README.md

 1. [**Model Weights**](#Model_Weights):

-   - This directory contains the YOLOv8 trained model, named **best.pt**, along with any other relevant training data or model-related files. **All the Predictions and Evaluations for classification and Detection are done with this model**.
+   - This directory contains the YOLOv8-X trained model, named **best.pt**, along with any other relevant training data or model-related files. **All the Predictions and Evaluations for classification and Detection are done with this model**.

 2. [**Classification Predictions**](Classification_Predictions):

-   - Inside this directory, the [**All_Predictions.csv**](Classification_Predictions/All_Predictions.csv) file contains the classification prediction of both test_dataset_1 and 2 from the YOLO detection model.
+   - Inside this directory, the [**All_Predictions.csv**](Classification_Predictions/All_Predictions.csv) file contains the classification prediction of both test_dataset_1 and 2 from the YOLOv8-X model.
 Along with it, there are validation predictions and evaluations.

 3. [**Code**](Code):